isomerpages/moe-westviewpri/_our-curriculum/Core CCAs/Art & Craft Club.md

 ![](/images/Core%20CCAs/Arts%20and%20Crafts/11.jpg)

-<h4 style="color:black" align="center"><u>Showing Inquisitiveness at the National Museum of Singapore</u>
+<h4 style="color:black" align="center"><u>Visiting the CHAPTERS 2.0 Exhibition in Greenridge Secondary School and the National Museum of Singapore</u>
 </h4>

-<p style="text-align:center;">Although only the Category C (Upper Primary) pupils’ work was selected for display at the museum for SYF 2019, they were all keen to observe what the other schools had come up with.</p>
+<center>Although only the Category C (Upper Primary) pupils’ work was selected for display at the museum for SYF 2019, they were all keen to observe what the other schools had come up with.</center>

+<center>The other school’s docents brought our pupils around and explained some of the works.
+Later, this served as a source of inspiration when they worked on their Kao Biore Eco-Art-themed work.</center>

 <style>
 img {